AdeelAhmedHashmi/AdeelAhmedHashmi/README.md

 - CSS
 - Tailwind
 - Nodejs
-- Vuejs
-- firebase
+- Reactjs

 ## 🚀 Current Focus
-I am actively working to enhance my frontend web development skills while striving to strengthen my core technologies.
+I am actively working to enhance my frontend web development skills while striving to strengthen Reactjs.
 My ultimate goal is to become a full-stack web developer.

 ## 📂 Projects
 This README serves as a showcase for all my projects.
 You can explore my best project, [Quran Heaven](https://quranheaven.netlify.app).